6 ways we are making banking accessible

 A rite of passage for every young adult male in Singapore, National Service is a time to learn more about themselves, the country they live in, and why their service is of utmost importance.

-POSB Save As You Earn Account (SAYE) is set up to help our NSFs make the most of their allowance while serving the nation.
-Through the SAYE programme, you can earn an additional 2% p.a. interest on your monthly NSF savings and up to 2% cash rebate on their purchases with the SAFRA DBS Debit Card or HomeTeamNS-Passion-POSB Debit Card.
+POSB Say As You Serve (SAYS) is set up to help our NSFs make the most of their allowance while serving the nation.
+Through the SAYS programme, you can unlock higher interest rates when you open a DBS Multiplier account, credit your NS allowance and spend with PayLah!.
+You can also enjoy up to 2% cash rebate on their purchases with the SAFRA DBS Debit Card or HomeTeamNS-Passion-POSB Debit Card

 4. Making banking easy for work permit holders